dionajie/personal-site/README.md

 # How to Start
 ### Add Linkedin Resume
-  - Instruction to download your Linkedin Archive and Expost to Json ([LinkedinToJson])
+  - Link Instruction to download your Linkedin Archive and Export it to Json ([LinkedinToJson])
   - Save and Upload to your parent directory
   - Place your URL to Javascript at index.php
 ```sh